feideconnect/core-apis/docs/apigkadm.md

 ### Optional attributes

 - `descr`: Textual description of this gatekeeper
-- `expose`: Object describing what data is exposed to the api
-  - `clientid`: The id of the client is exposed if set to true
-  - `userid`: The id of the user is exposed if set to true
-  - `scopes`: Active sub scopes of this gatekeeper is exposed, that is scopes starting with `gk_<id>_`
-  - `groups`: Not implemented yet
-  - `userid_sec`: If true, all secondary user ids are exposed to the api.
-If a list only secondary user ids of the types listed are exposed
 - `trust`: Information about credentials passed to the backend.
 Must contain a `type` attribute, other attributes depend on the value of `type`:
   - `bearer`: The value of `token` in `trust` is passed using Bearer authentication in the Authorization header
   - `basic`: The attributes `username` and `passwords` are used to do HTTP Basic authentication